 The main symptoms of scabies are:

-- intense itching, typically worse at night and after a hot bath or shower
+- intense itching of the skin, typically worse at night and after a hot bath or shower

 - visible burrows on the skin between the fingers and in skin creases such as armpits and genitals